Squantor/LPC-breakout-boards/README.md

 It has a footprint for TS9011SCXRF regulator and a 12MHz crystal.
 The TS9011SCXRF is pin compatible with the MCP1703 regulator.
 The crystal can be useful if you need a higher accuracy clock.

 TODO's:
-* Pictures
-* Add SOT-89 footprint combined with the SOT-23
+* None at the moment

 You can order PCB's [here at OSH Park](https://oshpark.com/shared_projects/b25GTusd) per three for $3.80 including shipping.